kyverno/website/content/en/docs/Kyverno CLI/_index.md

   <global variable2>: <value>
 ```

 If a resource-specific value and a global value have the same variable name, the resource value takes precedence over the global value.
-See the pod `test-global-prod` in the following example.
+See the Pod `test-global-prod` in the following example.

 Example: